 - Why do you like UiPath over Automation Anywhere?

-Currently, if you're realistic we're living in a world of hyperspecialization putting you constantly on the fence.
-If you're honest most of companies would expect that you're a "guru" of Java 11, Oracle, UiPath, EC2016+, etc. You already know React Native + AWS at master level and "a little bit" of blockchain just to reach the 1st interview.
+Currently, if you're honest we're living in a world of hyperspecialization putting you constantly on the fence.
+If you're honest most of the companies would expect that you're a "guru" of Java 11, Oracle, UiPath, EC2016+, etc. You already know React Native + AWS at the master level and "a little bit" of Blockchain just to reach the 1st interview.
 This situation without a doubt creates fatigue because you can rarely know where to move or what to choose.
-You need to jump from one branch to another and try to re-skill again in 2 weeks because the next big thing that they thought it was right it might fail tomorrow, but you MUST still be an expert on it!
+You need to jump from one branch to another and try to re-skill again in 2 weeks because the next big thing that they thought was right might fail tomorrow, but you MUST still be an expert on it!